-Project to solve orphan oil well problem set to power up
+Project addresses orphan oil well problem

 Project represents an opportunity for training and employment in renewable energy for oil and gas workers hit hard by the downturn in the fossil fuel industry